-Figure 19 compares audit grades received for CPW properties between the 2016-17 and 2019-20 years (noting inclusion of different groups of Shareholder properties in each year).
-The figure shows a consistently low proportion of properties (<6%) assigned either C or D-grades, with the largest change being the higher proportion of properties in Stage 2 and Sheffield receiving a B-grades in 2019-20 compared to B-grades in their first year of audit (2018-19).
+Figure 19 compares audit grades received for CPW properties between the 2016-17 and 2020-21 years (noting inclusion of different groups and numbers of Shareholder properties in each year).
+The figure shows a consistently low proportion of properties (<6%) assigned either C or D-grades8.
+The figure shows a consistent increase in the percentage of properties assigned a A-grade and a corresponding decline in the percentage of properties assigned a B-grade reflecting an ongoing increase in FEP audit grades.
+The exception to this pattern is the 2018-19 season when a large number of properties in the Stage 2 area were audited for the first time.